ENGR – Engineering

 ENGR 312 Fluid Mechanics (3)

 Prerequisite: MATH 231, MATH 250 and ENGR 212 each with a grade of “C” or better.
 An introductory course in fluid mechanics.
-Fundamental concepts including continuity, momentum, and energy relations.
+Fundamental concepts include continuity, momentum, and energy relations.
 Control volume analysis and differential formulations.
 Internal and external flows in laminar and turbulent regimes.
 One dimensional compressible flows.

 ENGR 313 Theory of Machines (3)